notepad-plus-plus/npp-usermanual/content/docs/user-interface.md

 - `Close Multiple Tabs >`:
   - `Close All BUT This`: Closes all files, except this tab's file.
   - `Close All BUT Pinned`: Closes all files, except any pinned tab's files.
-  - `Close All to the Left`: Closes all files that are to the right of this file on the tab bar.
+  - `Close All to the Left`: Closes all files that are to the right of this file on the Tab Bar.
-  - `Close All to the Right`: Closes all files that are to the left of this file on the tab bar.
+  - `Close All to the Right`: Closes all files that are to the left of this file on the Tab Bar.
   - `Close All Unchanged`: Closes all files that do not have unsaved changes (leaves only files that have unsaved changes).
 - `Pin` or `Unpin`: Pins or unpins the active tab, if **[Settings > Preferences > General](../preferences/#general) > Tab Bar > ☐ Enable pin tab feature** is checkmarked.
 (New in v8.7.3)
 - `Save`: Saves the file (disabled/grayed out if there are no unsaved changes).